-This recipe has tons of broccoli, julienne carrots, and frozen sweet peas, all combined with al dente penne pasta.
-Then, all is dressed with a mixture of crème fraîche, anchovies and Parmesan cheese.
-I inherited this one-pot pasta primavera with anchovy crème recipe from my mom.
+This pasta recipe has tons of broccoli, julienne carrots, and frozen sweet peas, all combined with al dente penne pasta.
+Then, all are dressed with crème fraîche, anchovies, and Parmesan cheese.

-I love the contrast between the salty, gusty anchovy flavor and the sweetness of the sweet peas and the carrots.
+I love the contrast between the salty, gusty, anchovy flavor and the sweetness of the sweet peas and the carrots.
 I also love the combination of bright orange and green colors.
-No need to say that I also love the contrasting textures of the al dente pasta with the still crunchy carrots and broccolis and the creamy sauce.
+No need to say that I also love the contrasting textures of the al dente pasta with the still crunchy carrots and broccoli, all covered in a light creamy sauce.

-But I also love the fact that this is a one-pot meal (before one-pot cooking was a trend) that you can make in less than 15 minutes!
+But I also love that this is a one-pot meal (before one-pot cooking would be trendy) that you can make in less than 15 minutes!
 B I N G O!

-The only secret is that as the pasta is al dente, broccoli and carrots must be al dente too.
-I don’t use any salt (but the one in the water to cook the pasta) because the anchovies and the cheese are salty enough.
+The only secret is that as the pasta is al dente, broccoli, and carrots must be al dente too.
+I don’t use salt (but the one in the water to cook the pasta) because the anchovies and the cheese are salty enough.